askerka/polymorphism/README.rst

 But they do not support use with classes or standard type annotation.

-The basic idea of the implementation was inspired by the greatest book `Python Cookbook 3rd Edition <http://shop.oreilly.com/product/0636920027072.do>`_ by David Beazley and Brian K. Jones.
+The basic idea of the implementation was inspired by the great book `Python Cookbook 3rd Edition <http://shop.oreilly.com/product/0636920027072.do>`_ by David Beazley and Brian K. Jones.
 But the implementation in the book did not support usage of keyword arguments!

 Advantages
 ----------